The Roots of My Passion for Teaching

 Constructivism

 I have tried to incorporate other useful findings of Chemical Education Research into my teaching.
-Learning in students becomes more efficient when information is delivered to them in chunks. \cite{Johnstone2006} I always try to break down main topics into easier to understand sub-topics.
-Students need to be reminded about the scale that the Chemistry is happening because there are differences in how students perceive the molecular level and how I see it. \cite{Johnstone1991} While explaining concepts, I try to remind students about the different scales that the Chemistry is happening.
-For example, in lectures, if I am talking about melting of a crystalline solid while we discuss the \textit{macro}Chemistry physical change, I will also draw a crystal lattice and explain that melting happens when the kinetic energy of molecules outweighs their \textit{inter}molecular attraction forces, at the \textit{micro}-level.
-In a laboratory setting, I will do the switch of the levels.
-For example, in recrystallization experiments, I will emphasize that the dissolution of a compound in a hot solvent at \textit{macro}-level, is the dissociation of its lattice at the \textit{micro}-level.
+Learning becomes more efficient when information is delivered in chunks.
+I always try to break down main topics into easier-to-understand sub-topics.
+Students need to be reminded about the scale that the Chemistry is happening, because there are differences in how students perceive the molecular level.
+While explaining concepts, I try to remind students about the different scales.
+For example, when talking about melting of a crystalline solid at the macro level, I will also draw a crystal lattice and explain that melting happens when the kinetic energy of molecules outweighs their intermolecular attraction forces at the micro level.

-• Teaching Philosophy
+Teaching Philosophy

 Universal Design